 These arrangements and decor will now have to be delivered and set up.

 Finishing touches are done to ensure that the arrangements are set up accordingly.
-This may include adding some more blooms and fillers or even moving things around accordingly to ensure that everything is beautifully coordinated.
+This may include adding some more blooms and fillers or moving things around accordingly to ensure that everything is beautifully coordinated.

-If you are re-purposing some of the arrangements, from ceremony to reception, the design crew will have to wait until the ceremony is done to move the arrangements.
+If you are re-purposing some of the arrangements, the design crew will have to wait until the ceremony is done to move the arrangements from the ceremony to reception.
 At the reception, and yet again, do the final touches.

 On your wedding day, you would want to have the design crew know what they are doing and the overall design.
 The design crew usually works together with the set-up/execution team closely to perfect your arrangements.

-These labor-intensive tasks need many hours to execute and easily add up to the labor and production costs, which is why wedding flowers can get expensive.
+These labor-intensive tasks need many hours to execute and quickly add up to the labor and production costs, which is why wedding flowers can get expensive.

-** MONEY SAVING TIPS: Check how much you will save if you choose for a non-flower decor for your ceremony, something like greeneries only, or even just bows.
+** MONEY SAVING TIPS: Check how much you will save if you choose a non-flower decor for your ceremony, something like greeneries only, or even just bows.
 This might be more cost-effective than transporting the ceremony decor to the reception.

 You will either see a charge for labor, processing & delivery separate from the actual flower prices or possibly included in the floral pricing itself on your proposal or invoice.

-The prices increase mainly not just because of the flower prices themselves, but also the labor, processing, delivery & set-up.
+The prices increase mainly because of the flower prices themselves and the labor, processing, delivery, & set-up.

 Florists have ‘signature styles,’ which is usually why you would want to work with them.
 They represent the style you are going for.
-Whether you have found them through referral, social media, or the internet, doing your own research will help you decide which florist to go for.
+Whether you have found them through referral, social media, or the internet, doing your research will help you decide which florist to go for.